RickBorup/FoxDates/FoxDates_Docs.md

 oFoxDates.GetLastOfMonth( {^2019-02-01})  && returns 02/28/2019 (not a leap year)
 oFoxDates.GetLastOfMonth( {^2020-02-01})  && returns 02/29/2020 (is a leap year)
 ```
+*If you make changes, run the FoxUnit test suite in clsFoxDatesTest.prg to ensure all tests still pass.
+Note: some functions in this class depend on other functions in this class, so changes to one function can affect others.*

 ## GetFirstOfMonth()
 Pass a date, get back the first day of that month.